-Seawater - The only limitless frac water supply on Earth!
+Seawater - The only limitless and "100% sustainable" frac water supply on Earth!

 Please read our article in Shale Play Water Management Magazine.
 Here is a look at an SBE poster we used to describe the overall process.